What we do

 President: José M.F.
 Moura, the SPIRAL project lead since 2000, is also a co-founder.
 Dr. Moura holds the title of University Professor at CMU, reserved for the university’s most accomplished and impactful faculty members (currently only 51).

 VP of Engineering: Mike Franusich – has worked in the private sector since the 1980's, specializing in commercializing and deploying emerging technology into vertical markets.
-Mike joined SpiralGen in 2013, and has served as principal investigator for three DARPA projects, as well as overseeing the first commercial release of the CMU-licensed Spiral Tool.
+Mike joined SpiralGen in 2013, and has served as principal investigator for three DARPA projects, as well as overseeing the open source release of the SPIRAL Tool.

 Co-Founder: Markus Püschel, Chair of the Department of Computer Science, ETH Zurich, Markus’s research was key in the development of the spiral technology while a professor at CMU.
 He continues to be on the company Board and acts as an advisor to the company.
 His current work in Switzerland involves further development of Spiral code.